 #4.
 There’s a fine line between submissiveness and fearfulness, and fearful dogs can bite

 A dog that’s too submissive could actually be afraid, and that might be confusing.
 A fearful dog will display a posture similar to a submissive dog, but to a higher degree.
-The head will be lower, and the tail will be tucked between the legs, but they will look at you so they can see what you are doing.
+The head will be lower, and the tail will be tucked right between the legs, but they will look at you so they can see what you are doing.
 A fearful dog will try and avoid you.
 And you should probably let it, because fearful dogs can bite in self-defence if they feel trapped.
 If a dog has its tail between its legs, but has its ears held flat back and its teeth bared, then it’s definitely time to back off.

 #5.
 A wrinkled nose, raised hackles or a ‘freeze’ are usually warning signs

 Like I mentioned earlier, dogs—unlike humans—see no need to hide what they’re feeling.
 So if a dog is about to become aggressive, there are a few warning signs that could tell you in advance.
 Most people instinctively know what bared teeth mean, but a wrinkled-up nose can be just as much of a warning.
-The same way, if a dog’s hackles—the hair between the shoulders—are standing, it’s a sign that the dog is angry.
+The same way, if a dog’s hackles—the fur between the shoulders—are standing, it’s a sign that the dog is angry.
 Lastly, if a dog ‘freezes’ or goes rigid, it’s probably going to explode into action in a second.
 If you’re playing fetch, then that’s fine.
 But if a dog freezes in a tense situation, it’s usually a sign that it’s going to do something aggressive.

-When a dog is in a playful mood, it will be sure to let you know.
-But some of this playful behaviour is often misinterpreted as aggression.
-The most common thing you will see in a playful dog is the slightly ridiculous-looking ‘bottoms-up’ pose.
+When a dog’s in a playful mood, it’ll be sure to let you know.
+Sadly, some of this playful behaviour is often misinterpreted as aggression.
+The most common thing you will see in a playful dog is the slightly ridiculous-looking ‘play bow’ pose.
 The dog will drop down on its elbows with it forelegs splayed out in front and its rear in the air.
 Often, it will also look at you, wag its tail and bark.

-Dogs that want to play will also often ‘gallop’ towards a toy or towards you, lifting their forepaws high with each step.
-Lastly, small and medium-sized dogs that have not been completely trained may rise up on their hind legs and try and paw you.
-Both this and the ‘gallop’ are easily misinterpreted, but if you see this behaviour in a dog, you can be pretty sure it just wants to play with you.
+Dogs that want to play will also often ‘gallop’ towards a toy or towards you, lifting their forepaws high and see-sawing with each step .
+Lastly, small and medium-sized dogs that have not been completely trained may rear up on their hind legs and try and paw you.
+Both this and the gallop are easily misinterpreted, but if you see this behaviour in a dog, you can be pretty sure it just wants to play with you.

 #7.
 The doggie smile: open mouth, tongue out and relaxed ears